xudufy/TMShell/LangSpec.md

 # TimeMachine Shell

 ## Background
-Sometimes, I feel it is very laborate to set up an item in my to-do list on the computer, especially when I need to set up the time point just several minutes later.
+Sometimes, I feel it is very laboring to set up an item in my to-do list on the computer, especially when I need to set up the time point just several minutes later.
 In order to set the correct time in that situation, one needs to know the current time, do a calculation in mind, and input the entire hours/minutes for the target time point.
 I want to change that experience to just type in:
 ```
  >>15m # turn off the oven => alarm
 ```